Journal articles

 AY 2024–25, full unit.

-My research examines the political consequences of declining economic expectations in advanced knowledge economies, focusing on three key sources of insecurity: falling income returns to education, the rise of artificial intelligence, and housing unaffordability.
-Using panel and administrative data, I combine observational and causal inference methods to analyse how these shocks widen the gap between expected and realised outcomes, fostering perceptions of market unfairness and detachment from mainstream politics.
-My findings show that younger cohorts are particularly sensitive to disruptions in future prospects, with important long-term implications for the stability of European democracies.
+My doctoral research examines the political consequences of economic disappointment in advanced knowledge economies, focusing on three key areas: falling income returns to education, the rise of artificial intelligence, and housing unaffordability.
+Using panel and administrative data, I combine observational and causal inference methods to analyse how these shocks widen the gap between expected and realised outcomes, fostering perceptions of unfairness and political dealignment.
+My research shows that younger cohorts are particularly sensitive to disruptions in future prospects, with important long-term implications for the stability of European democracies.

 I am an affiliate of Nuffield College (University of Oxford) and a Research Assistant at the